 Night Cream and Cleanser

 It may seem hopelessly old-fashioned, but cold cream is an effective night cream and cleanser—it even disperses waterproof mascara, making an extra eye makeup remover unnecessary.

 Cold cream is hard to get in some countries, but any light-textured product for face and body like Nivea Soft Creme should do the trick.
 Although what is good for one person isn’t always good for everyone, these creams are suitable for all skin types, including oily and dry.

 For Very Dry Skin of Hands and Face

 If your facial skin is very dry and chapped, apply original Nivea Creme (or equivalent) mixed with vegetable or baby oil as a night cream.
 Just stir together equal portions of oil and cream and ply thickly over your face, neck and cleavage before getting into bed.

-Mix boiling water and original Nivea Creme (or equivalent) to a ratio of 1-to-2 respectively and, while still warm, apply to weather beaten hands.
-Cover with cotton gloves and allow to work overnight.
+For dry, weather-beaten hands, mix boiling water and original Nivea Creme (or equivalent) to a ratio of 1-to-2 respectively and apply while still warm.
+Cover the hands with cotton gloves and allow to work overnight.